-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, investments with an environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.

+investments with an environmental objective might be aligned with the Taxonomy or not.